system76/docs/_articles/desktop-environment.md

 ---

-Pop!_OS comes with the <u>GNOME</u> desktop environment and Ubuntu before 17.10 comes with the <u>Unity</u> desktop environment installed by default.
+Pop!_OS comes with the <u>GNOME</u> desktop environment and Ubuntu before 17.10 comes with the <u>Unity</u> desktop environment.
 A desktop environment is responsible for the look and feel of the graphical desktop, and includes many of the key programs that get used every day.

 Desktop environments can be installed with a single command and can be selected at the login screen (image below).
 All desktop environments have access to your home folder and files, so they can share data.
 They are basically the top, graphical layer of Pop!_OS, each with it's own individual settings.

 ![Login](/images/desktop-environment/Login.png)

 ![Login2](/images/desktop-environment/Login2.png)

 #### Important